Stacey06152324/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-a script that creates a new local variable.
+a script that displays the result of BREATH to the power LOVE